First-Year Admission Checklist

 Submit Your Application for Admission

 First-year applicants can apply to Nebraska through the Common App as early as August 1.
-Review the admission requirements and gather the materials you’ll need to complete your academic profile, including your current high school transcript.
-Apply for admission by November 1 to receive your scholarship notification on February 1.
+Review the admission requirements and gather the materials you'll need to complete your academic profile, including your current high school transcript.
+Your application for admission also serves as your application for academic scholarships.

 Check Your Application Status